seclab-fudan/VulScope/index.md

 ## Research Problem

 A public vulnerability report usually contains vulnerable software versions, the severity of the vulnerability, and even the Proof-of-Concept (PoC) input to  reproduce  the  failure  pertaining  to  the  vulnerability.
-Recent research<sup>[[1,2,3]](#reference)</sup> shows that incomplete and incorrect vulnerable software versions are prevalent in vulnerability reports, making users of under-reported vulnerable versions at risk.
+However, recent research<sup>[[1,2,3]](#reference)</sup> shows that incomplete and incorrect vulnerable software versions are prevalent in vulnerability reports, making users of under-reported vulnerable versions at risk.

 Existing techniques such as code clone detection and patch presence testing could potentially be applied to verifying a vulnerability on different software versions.
-However, these static analysis techniques might generate high false positives because they cannot confirm the existence of the vulnerability through a PoC that triggers the target vulnerability and forces the program to accidentally terminate.
+However, these static analysis techniques might generate high false positives because they cannot confirm the existence of the vulnerability through a PoC that triggers the target vulnerability.

-In this work, we introduce a systematic, automated approach to assessing the under-claimed vulnerable versions for a reported vulnerability.
+In this work, we introduce a systematic, automated approach to assessing the under-reported vulnerable versions for a reported vulnerability.
 Technically, taking a PoC for the reference vulnerable version as input, we utilize a fuzzing-based method to generate a new PoC for the target version to trigger the same vulnerability.
 We implement this idea as an automated tool, named VulScope.
-Using 30 real-world CVEs, VulScope successfully identify **330** versions of software that MITRE/NIST fails to report as vulnerable.
+On 30 real-world CVEs, VulScope successfully identify **330** versions of software that MITRE/NIST fails to report as vulnerable.

 We plan to release the source code and datasets of VulScope, see [our sharing policy](#open-source-protocol) for more details.